hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Interrupt.md

 ### EIFR Register

-it stands for `external interrupt frag register`, and consists of the following bits:
+it stands for `external interrupt flag register`, and consists of the following bits:

 | Bit Name      | -    | -    | -    | -    | -    | -    | INTF1 | INTF0 |
 | ------------- | ---- | ---- | ---- | ---- | ---- | ---- | ----- | ----- |